kazkansouh/java-servlets/README.md

 * `jetty-home-11.0.0`

 First download both of these.
 The `tomcat` directory needs to be superimposed/copied into the tomcat directory.
-E.g. replace `server.xml` with the copy in this repo, etc. The `jetty-base` directory should be sufficient and work as is.
+The `jetty-base` directory should be sufficient and work as is.

-The `server.xml` file was modified by adding a `UserDatabase` (and changing listening port/interface).
+Its recommended to change Tomcat's `server.xml` to only bind to local interface.
+In the following its assumed that its bound to `localhost:8001`.

 As these two versions require slightly different import paths (jetty 11 has migrated to using `jakata` instead of `javax` import paths the